smartboxchannel/Efekta-eFlora/README.md

-# e-Flower (Plant-Watering-Sensor-Zigbee with e-ink 1.02)
+# e-Flower (Plant-Watering-Sensor-Zigbee with e-ink 1.02 display)

 e-Paper display 1.02.
 Powered by SoC CC2530, the sensor is based on a capacitive measurement method.
 The sensor is powered by a CR2477 battery.